Not registered yet?

 Vesting Contract

-A vesting contract is a regulatory instrument imposed on generators by the Energy Market Authority (EMA) with the objective of mitigating the potential exercise of market power when the supply side of the industry is concentrated among a small number of generators.
-Introduced in the National Electricity Market of Singapore in 2004 about 55% of the market is currently vested with the remaining about 45% competitively determined by market forces via the spot market.
+A vesting contract is a regulatory instrument imposed on some generators by the Energy Market Authority (EMA), with the objective of mitigating the potential exercise of market power when the supply side of the industry is concentrated among a small number of generators.
+A vesting contract requires these generators to sell a specified quantity of electricity (vesting contract level) at a specified price (vesting contract hedge price).

 Vesting Contract Hedge Price (VCHP)

-The vesting contract hedge price (VCHP) is calculated by the Market Support Services Licensee (SP Services) every three months using the average 180-CST HSFO prices in the preceding 3 months.
-It is determined using the long run marginal cost of the most efficient technology in the Singapore power system i.e. the combined-cycle gas turbine (CCGT).
-EMC's settlement system uses the VCHP to settle the vesting quantity between the Market Support Services Licensee (SP Services) and the generation companies.
+The VCHP is calculated by the Market Support Services Licensee (MSSL), SP Services, every three months.
+It is determined using the long-run marginal cost of the most efficient generation technology in the Singapore power system, i.e., the combined-cycle gas turbine (CCGT).
+Energy Market Company's (EMC) settlement system uses the VCHP to settle the vesting quantity between the MSSL and the generation companies.
+With the introduction of LNG into the generation mix, the VCHP has been replaced by 'LNG vesting price' and 'balance vesting price' from July 2013.

 Vesting Contract Hedge Quantity (VCHQ)

-The VCHQ is the vesting contract hedge quantity allocated to contestable consumers.
+The VCHQ is the vesting contract hedge quantity allocated to some generators.

-The Wholesale Electricity Price (WEP) is the net purchase price paid by retailers inclusive of all administrative costs incurred in the wholesale market.
-This price consists of the following cost components: USEP AFP HEUC MEUC EMC fees and PSO fees.
+Wholesale electricity price which is the net purchase price paid by retailers, inclusive of all administrative costs and uplift charges incurred in the wholesale market.
+This price consists of the following cost components: USEP, AFP, HEUC, MEUC, Energy Market Company (EMC) fees and Power System Operator (PSO) fees.